ubuntu-mate/ubuntu-mate.org/blog/20190418-ubuntu-mate-disco-final-release.md

-If you have an NVIDIA GPU connected to your computer and select *Install third-party software for graphics and Wi-Fi hardware* during installation, the **most suitable driver for your NVIDIA GPU's generation will be installed**.
+If you have an NVIDIA GPU connected to your computer and select *Install third-party software for graphics and Wi-Fi hardware* during installation, the NVIDIA proprietary drivers will be installed.

 <div align="center">
 <img src="/gallery/disco/select-third-party-drivers.png" alt="Third party drivers" /><br />